-Most inflatables can be found in public facilities, parks, events, etc. but some commercial ones may be able to be rented.
+Most inflatables can be found at events and in public facilities and parks and some commercial ones may be available to rent.
 Verify with your council on specific information needed for renting commercial inflatables.
 Verify with your council if any additional approvals need to be made in addition to checking with local governing agencies to ensure all safety guidelines are being followed.

-Aquatic climbing walls, slides, bounce platforms, obstacle courses are made from a variety of materials and placed in the deep end of the pool, or lake.
-Daisies cannot participate in aquatic bounce houses.
-Aquatic climbing walls are not permitted for Daisies and Brownies.
+Aquatic Climbing Walls, slides, bounce platforms, obstacle courses are made from a variety of materials and placed in the deep end of a pool or lake.

-Bounce houses (closed inflatable trampolines, bouncy houses, bouncy castles, moon bounces, moonwalks, jumpers, etc.) and other land inflatables are temporary inflatable structures and buildings used for recreational purposes, particularly for children.
-Daisies may only participate in bounce houses that are specific for their age, height, and/or weight.
+Bounce Houses, closed inflatable trampolines, bouncy houses, bouncy castles, moon bounces, moonwalks, jumpers, and other land inflatables are temporary inflatable structures and buildings used for recreational purposes, particularly for children.

-Bubble soccer is an exciting twist on the traditional game of soccer.
+Bubble Soccer is an exciting twist on the traditional game of soccer.
 Girls are wrapped in a giant, soft inflatable bubble ball with shoulder harnesses and handles inside.
-Bubble soccer is not permitted for Daisies and Brownies.

-Log rolling with synthetic logs can be done in a pool or lake and for girls of all ages.
+Log Rolling with synthetic logs can be done in a pool or lake and for girls of all ages.